 However, a team of researchers in 2015, which examined previous research studies into over the counter sleep aids, had this to say:

 Currently available literature suggests that commonly used OTC sleep agents, especially antihistamines and valerian, continue to lack robust clinical evidence supporting efficacy and safety in relevant populations

-So who knows, perhaps there was a placebo effect at work when I’ve taken anti-histamine sleep aids!
+So perhaps there was a placebo effect at work when I’ve taken anti-histamine sleep aids.
 It might also help explain why some websites with many customer reviews have a mixture of people saying sleep aids like this one either work amazingly or do nothing.

 - There’s one active ingredient – Doxylamine Succinate, 25 mg

 - Sodium starch glycolate